NurulhudaAlfares/breakinvaders/CONTRIBUTING.md

 ## License

 By contributing, you agree that your contributions will be licensed under its MIT License.

+## Web Development Guidelines

+### Progressive Web App (PWA) Development
+- Follow the PWA best practices for manifest.json and service worker
+- Ensure all assets are properly cached for offline support
+- Test the app in both online and offline modes
+- Verify mobile responsiveness and touch controls

+### Mobile Optimization
+- Test on various screen sizes and orientations
+- Ensure touch controls are responsive and intuitive
+- Optimize asset loading for mobile networks
+- Verify PWA installation works correctly

+### Performance Guidelines
+- Keep asset sizes optimized
+- Use proper caching strategies
+- Implement lazy loading where appropriate
+- Monitor and optimize loading times